ecurry15/osTicket-post-install-config/README.md

 <img src="https://i.ibb.co/w4MzcVT/lab4-7.png" height="70%" width="70%" alt=""/>
 </p>
 <p>
 3. Add new Users(customers).
 Switch to the "Agent Panel" -> click the "Users" tab -> click "Add User".
 Give the user a name and an email.
-Reapet to add an additional user.
+Repeat to add an additional user.
 </p>
 <br />